-But beware!
-The mat of leaves around the edges was barely disturbed.
-Only one or two bushbuck, a lone kudu bull, a jackal had sipped at the end where the water stretched to just a thin sheet.
-Why was this inviting oasis avoided by most animals?
-At the deep end in a gentle-sloped gulley we found the reason: drag marks where a crocodile had heaved its heavy body from the water to sun itself.
+The water invites a swim, but this is the African wilderness.
+We are wary.
+The mat of leaves around the edges is barely disturbed.
+Only one or two bushbuck, a lone kudu bull, and a jackal had sipped at the end where the water stretches to just a thin sheet.
+Why is this inviting oasis avoided by most animals?
+At the deep end in a gentle-sloped gulley we find the answer: drag marks where a crocodile had heaved its heavy body from the water to sun itself.

-The pool lay in a ravine that flowed only for parts of the year.
-The croc must have roamed up its meander during the rainy season and then got cut off when the flow stopped.
+The pool lies in a rivulet that flows only with good rains.
+The croc must have roamed up its meander during the rainy season and then got cut off in the pool when the flow stopped.
 This is not uncommon.
 Crocodiles even travel overland.
-I have found their tracks quite a long way from water – once a nest in a sandy spot several hundred metres and over a low hill from the nearest water.
-This one apparently decided it liked it just fine here – and the odd unwary beast that might come to sate itself.
+I have found their tracks quite a long way from water – once a nest with fresh sign in a sandy spot around a kilometre away and on the other side of a stony hill.
+This croc apparently decided it likes it just fine in its personal pool – especially when the odd unwary beast comes to sip from the inviting coolness.

-Here is a short extract from Paths of the Tracker about an encounter with a pool monster:
+I thought to drop in a quote from Paths of the Tracker about an encounter with a pool monster:

 Craig slipped down the roots on his buttocks and lowered himself into the water.
 The soft mud bubbled and folded around his tired body.
 He let out a deep sigh of relief and satisfaction and lay back against the roots so that the water lapped deliciously under his chin.
 He could feel the ache of fatigue and strain deep inside his muscles where the white tendons grip the bone, but he relished the pain of it.
 It was confirmation that he had put in a noble effort; that he had pushed himself right to the edge of his endurance.